object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 run your code, a debugger and often other features such as integration with Git.

-During this course, it will be assumed that you're using the IDE Microsoft Visual Studio Code.
-You don't have to do so, and if you have a strong preference for another text editor or IDE then you are welcome to use it.
-That said, if your text editor does not have a collaborative editing facility equivalent to Visual Studo Code's Live Share, then you are likely to need to use Visual Studio Code when you ask for help so that the helper can share your editor session.
+One such IDE is Microsoft Visual Studio Code.
+This is a free and open source IDE with good support for Git and Python, including for debugging Python programmes.
+It also has a particularly helpful Live Share facility, which enables two or more programmers to work on the same piece of code at the same time over the internet.
+The descriptions presented here will assume that you are using Visual Studio Code, but you can, of course, use another editor or IDE for your Python programming.

 .. note:: Text files

     You are doubtless familiar with the concept of a file stored in a folder on your computer.
 You will also be aware that there are many different types of file, more or less related to the type of data they contain and the programs which created them.
 Files fall into two important categories, binary files and text files.
 A binary file is a stream of data whose contents make sense under the rules of the application which created it, but not otherwise.
 Word documents, PDFs, and JPEGs are examples of binary files.
 Plain text files are files which, as the name suggests, consist of a string of characters.
 Anyone looking at the content of a text file can understand it, so long as they understand the human or computer language in which it is written.
 LaTeX source files and Python scripts are examples of text files.
 This matters when you come to edit these files.
 Text files are